Matthew "Mack" Harrison Marsden

-Matthew "Mack" Harrison Marsden (1849–1883) was a livestock trader who lived in rural Jefferson County, Missouri.
-Marsden was suspected of many crimes from 1881 to 1883, including arson, murder and robbery.
-Though he was often accused, questioned, and arrested, he was only brought to trial once, and was acquitted.
+Matthew "Mack" Harrison Marsden (c.
+1849–1883) was a livestock trader who lived in rural Jefferson County, Missouri.
+Marsden was suspected of many crimes from 1881 to 1883, including arson, murder and robbery although he was often accused, questioned, and arrested.
+He was only brought to trial once, and was acquitted.
 Marsden's family background gave no hint of criminal activity.
-On the contrary, he came from an established family of farmers, engineers, and stockmen, and his wife's family members were known as leaders in the local church.
-His story came to an end when he was murdered, and though four different men were arrested, and three of them tried for the killing, no one was ever convicted.
-Mack's suspected killers left the county, the murder remained unsolved, and Marsden's death corresponded with the end of a years-long crime spree.
+On the contrary, he came from an established family of farmers, engineers, and stockmen, and his wife's family members were known as leaders of the local church.
+His story came to an end when he was murdered.
+Although four different men were arrested, and three of them tried for the killing, no one was ever convicted.
+Mack's suspected killers left the county and his murder remained unsolved.
+Marsden's death corresponded with the end of a years-long crime spree.
 Newspapers suggested that his killing was a service to the community, and for decades, people continued to believe he was behind a gang that committed a long series of unsolved crimes.